jeffpar/pcjs/tools/pc/README.md

 >
 >     "C:\Program Files\nodejs\node.exe" "%1" %*

-For "bare" machine names, `pc.js` looks for a JSON or XML file in its own `/tools/pc` folder; otherwise, you can provide a full path or even the name of a file on the PCjs server; eg:
+For "bare" machine names, `pc.js` looks for a JSON or XML file in its own `/tools/pc` folder; otherwise, you can provide a full path or even the name of a file on the PCjs web server, such as:

 	% pc.js https://www.pcjs.org/machines/dec/pdp11/1120/basic/debugger/machine.xml

-Alternatively, you use `--start` anywhere on the command-line to specify a machine, as in:
+Alternatively, you can use `--start` anywhere on the command-line to specify a machine, as in:

     % pc.js empty --start=ibm5160
     [Press CTRL-D to enter command mode]